Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-How do we find true happiness?
-By looking within.
-Or, as Benjamin Franklin said, “Happiness depends more on the inward disposition of mind than on outward circumstances.”
-This quote stresses the importance of looking within to find true and lasting happiness, not depending on our external environment or situations.
-This is important to us because it suggests that our emotional wellbeing is in our hands and that we can find joy, no matter the conditions of our lives.
+How do you move forward in life?
+The best way is through it.
+Or, as Robert Frost said, "The best way out is always through."
+This means that it is better to confront your challenges and work through them than to go around them.
+This quote relates to my daily life by reminding me to take on any obstacles that come my way and trust that I have the perseverance to persevere and make it through.

 <!-- </quote> -->